anelshaer/Remote-Linux-Triage-Collection-using-OSquery/README.md

 ### Executing program

+* Clone the repository
+* Change Directory to `playbooks`
 * The current `Inventory/hosts` meant to be used with the demo environment, add/change hosts as needed.
 * OSqueryi has to be located at `files/bin/osqueryi`

-To run the playbook you may use one of these commands depending on the needed output format:
+* Run the playbook you may use one of these commands depending on the needed output format:
 ```bash
 'Run Remote Collection with TXT output'
 ansible-playbook -i Inventory/hosts  remote_linux_triage_collection.yaml